i2amparis/nomenclature-adapter/README.md

 # nomenclature-adapter

-`nomenclature-adapter` is a small Python package that loads validationnomenclature profiles for Integrated Assessment Model (IAM) result checking.
+`nomenclature-adapter` is a Python package that loads validationnomenclature profiles for Integrated Assessment Model (IAM) result checking.
 It builds on [`nomenclature-iamc`](https://github.com/IAMconsortium/nomenclature) and adds a project-profile layer so one validation UI can switch between different sets of models, regions, variables, scenarios, and region mappings.